-But before talking about those two aspects I want to stop briefly at the menu.
-Except for the shortcut menu (accessed by keeping the physical button pressed), the rest is typically Garmin.
-Too traditional and not enough "smart".
-In short, they could have worked a little harder, at least in terms of aesthetics.
+But before talking about those two aspects I want to dwell briefly on the menu.
+Saving the quick access menu (accessed by holding down the physical button), the rest is typically Garmin.
+Too traditional and not "smart" enough.
+In short, they pod should have worked a little more, at least in terms of aesthetics.

 Returning to the quick access menu, it allows you to select 8 functions to have the most used ones at hand.

 It's not a new menu, as we saw it for the first time in the Fenix Chronos, but it's the first time we've seen it in a watch with a touch screen and it's adapted for it with some slightly bigger icons.